LiterallyUniqueLogin/ukbiobank_strs/association/README_for_GWAS_catalog.txt

   the mean phenotype value for each sum of allele lengths, where each participant's contribution to the phenotype mean for each length-sum is weighted by the imputed probability of their true genotype sum being equal to that length-sum.
-Can be used for plotting graphs of mean phenotype value vs summed-length. summed_0.05_significance_CI:
+Can be used for plotting graphs of mean phenotype value vs summed-length.
+  Summed gts are measured in number of summed repeat units. summed_0.05_significance_CI:
   The 95% symmetric confidence interval for each of the means above
 summed_5e-8_significance_CI: